sigurdptr/Youtube-Analytics/README.md

 ## Deployment

-The roject was designed to be easily deployable on vercel.
+The project was designed to be easily deployable on vercel.
 Make sure you set up the environment variable "API_KEY" before deployment.